cmu-sei/iides/examples/source/example1desc.md

 ## Organizations Involved

-The Central Intelligence Agency (CIA) played a central role as the victim in this case.
-The CIA is a civilian foreign intelligence service of the federal government of the United States, tasked with gathering, processing, and analyzing national security information from around the world.
+The victim organization played a central role in this case.
 Another key organization involved was Global News Network, a generic news outlet that published the leaked information provided by Griffin.

 ## Example Sources